Matt L's Posts

 Depending on where one lives in the world or what festivals they attended these may not have been seen until later but all were ‘released’ in some capacity in 1994.

-is truth important in a film? over 3 years ago
+is truth important in a film? about 4 years ago

 Not sure what you mean by ‘Truth’?
 I think you actually mean ‘Facts’?
 Truth is a different thing all together.
 People define truth in their own way and they don’t always square up with facts.